vcavallo/dotfiles/readme.md

 ## TODO!

+`i3_config` is not symlinked properly. it's here for save-y purposes.
+when launching i3, you may have to `xrandr` to set up monitor positioning.

 - [X] make separate files for different OSes
     - ~~[ ] allow os-probing to determine which to use~~
     - [X] make script use appropriate file per OS (using two different scripts)